GitauHarrison/notes/oop_python.md

 123
 ```

-- **Private member**: The variable `salary` is said to be private and can only be accessed  within the class and its subclasses.
-It has two underscores.
+- **Private member**: The variable `salary` is said to be private and can only be accessed within the class.
+It has two preceding underscores.

 ```python
 class Parent():